lennygir/polito-se2-23-02-thesis/README.md

 If the user's role is teacher, the rendered table headers will be "Student", "Proposal", "Status", "Open".
 On the contrary, if the user's role is student, the rendered table headers will be "Teacher", "Proposal", "Status", "Open"

+### Auth

+Auth defines two React functional components, LoginButton and LogoutButton, each representing a button with specific functionality related to user authentication.
+The LoginButton is a button that, when clicked, redirects the user to the login page using the LOGIN_URL.
+The LogoutButton is a ListItemButton with a logout icon and text, and when clicked, it redirects the user to the logout page using the LOGOUT_URL.

+### ButtonDatePicker

+This customizable date picker component includes a button (ButtonField) with an associated icon and label.

+### ChangeRequestDialog

+This component represents a dialog for requesting changes related to a thesis request.
+The dialog includes a form with a text field for entering a message, and buttons for canceling or submitting the changes.

+### ConfirmationDialog

+This component utilizes a confirmation dialog with a title, message, and two action buttons (primary and secondary).
+Users can confirm or cancel an action using this dialog.

+### CustomPaper

+This component serves as a wrapper around the Material-UI Paper component.
+It provides a custom configuration for the Paper component by setting specific elevation, border radius, and padding properties.

+### DropzoneDialog

+This component is used to create a dialog for confirming a decision and allowing users to upload a single PDF file using the FilePond component.

+### EmptyTable

+This component is a reusable piece of UI that can be used to inform users when a table is empty and specify the type of data that is currently not available.

+### Navbar

+This component named Navbar represents a navigation bar with specific functionality.
+It includes elements like an app drawer toggle button, a date picker button (ButtonDatePicker), and an account popover.

 ### NotificationRow